 Your car: An expensive new car can cost more to insure as repair bills are usually higher.
 Equally some older cars have fewer modern safety features and can cost more to insure.

 Engine size: The general rule is the bigger your engine, the bigger your insurance payments.
-The cheapest cars to insure tend to be small cars will low powered engines.
+The cheapest cars to insure tend to be small cars with low powered engines.

 Modifications: Any performance related modifications (i.e. engine changes or spoilers) made to your car are likely to increase your premiums.
 Drivers with these improvements are statistically more likely to make a claim, so the cost of your cover will go up.